Robust Explainer Recommendation for Time Series Classification: Experiments

 \subsection{Evaluation for Synthetic Data with Known Ground Truth}

-\subsubsection{Data.}
+\subsubsection{Data}

-We work with 10 synthetic univariate datasets selected by taking the mid-channel from the benchmark generated by \cite{Ismail2020BenchmarkingPredictions}.
-The datasets are created using five processes: (a) a standard continuous autoregressive time series with Gaussian noise (CAR), (b) sequences of standard non–linear autoregressive moving average (NARMA) time series with Gaussian noise, (c) nonuniformly sampled from a harmonic function (Harmonic), (d) nonuniformly sampled from a pseudo period function with Gaussian noise (Pseudo Periodic), and (e) Gaussian with zero mean and unit variance (Gaussian Process).
-The important areas, either a Small Middle part (30\% of time series length) or a very small (Rare Time) part (10\% of time series length), are created by adding or subtracting a constant $\mu$ ($\mu$ = 1) for the positive and negative class.
+We work with 10 synthetic univariate time series classification datasets selected by taking the mid-channel from the time series benchmark generated by \cite{Ismail2020BenchmarkingPredictions}.
+The datasets are created using five processes: (a) a standard continuous autoregressive time series with Gaussian noise (CAR), (b) sequences of standard non–linear autoregressive moving average (NARMA) time series with Gaussian noise, (c) non-uniformly sampled from a harmonic function (Harmonic), (d) non-uniformly sampled from a pseudo periodic function with Gaussian noise (Pseudo Periodic), and (e) Gaussian with zero mean and unit variance (Gaussian Process).
+The important areas, either a Small Middle part (30\% of time series length) or a very small part, Rare Time (10\% of time series length), are created by adding or subtracting a constant $\mu$ ($\mu$ = 1) for the positive and negative class.
 The number of time steps is $T$ = 50.
 Each dataset comprises of 500 samples in training set and 100 samples in testing set.
 Figure \ref{fig:synthetic} visualizes the two classes in the 10 datasets.

-Before presenting the experiment result of our evaluation on the synthetic datasets, we discuss the effect of the masking strategy and Referees, followed by a sanity check for source quality using model-agnostic post-hoc explanation methods.
+Before presenting the experiment result of our evaluation on the synthetic datasets, we discuss the effect of the Data Perturbation strategy (Section \ref{subsec:impact-data-perturbation-strategy}), investigate the impact of Referees (Section \ref{subsec:impact-referees}), and perform a sanity check for the classifier quality used for model-agnostic post-hoc explanation methods such as LIME and SHAP (Section \ref{subsec:sanity-check-base-model}).